MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 The report contains the following pages:

-* **Overview report**: Overview of distribution and use of endorsement and sensitivity labeling.
+* **Overview report**: Overview of endorsement and sensitivity labeling status of your Fabric items.
-* **Endorsement report**: Drill down and analyze distribution and use of endorsement.
+* **Sensitivity report**: Drill down and analyze distribution and use of sensitivity labeling on your Fabric items.
-* **Sensitivity report**: Drill down and analyze distribution and use of sensitivity labeling.
+* **Endorsement report**: Drill down and analyze distribution and use of endorsement of your Fabric items.
-* **Inventory report**: Get details about labeled and endorsed items.
+* **Inventory report**: See an inventory of all your Fabric items.
 Can apply date ranges, filter by workspace, item type, etc.
-* **Items page**: Insights about the distribution of items throughout your tenant, and endorsement coverage.
+* **Sensitivity page**: Insights about the sensitivity labeling of your Fabric items.
-* **Sensitivity page**: Insights about sensitivity labeling throughout your entire tenant.
+* **Items page**: Insights about the distribution of your Fabric items and their endorsement status.

 > [!NOTE]
 > * The full Purview hub report and its associated dataset are generated in your *My Workspace* the first time you open the Purview hub.